All Episodes

 Let's start with Saturday in Chicago, a portion of Senator Barack Obama's announcing his candidacy for president.

-In the shadow of the old state capitol, where Lincoln once called on a house divided to stand together, where common hopes and common dreams still live.
+That is why, in the shadow of the old state capitol, where Lincoln once called on a house divided to stand together, where common hopes and common dreams still live, I stand before you today to announce my candidacy for president of the United States of America.

-Uh, in the shadow of the old state capitol, where Lincoln once called on a house divided to stand together.
+So what do we have here in the shadow of the old state capitol, where Lincoln once called on a house divided to stand together, where common hopes and common dreams.

-Well, let's let's uh let's move on.
+Well, let's move on.

 We don't have a whole lot of time for this.